 Faculty.
-Our faculty members are workplace-based and experience-driven management practitioners occupying senior executive positions in their respective organizations or are entrepreneurs managing their own businesses.
+Our faculty members are a balanced group of Scholarly Academics, Practice Academics, Scholarly Practitioners, and Instructional Practitioners, all ensuring that the body of knowledge that the School builds and uses for learning are workplace-based and experience-driven.
+On top of their academic qualifications, many faculty members are management practitioners occupying senior executive positions in their respective organizations or are entrepreneurs managing their own businesses.

 Programs and Course Offerings.
 The AGSB addresses the need for the management and business education of individuals and institutional clients from both the private and public sectors.
 The AGSB assesses and defines the training needs and designs the most appropriate programs and course offerings to address them.
-The customizing of courses provides the strength and relevance of the programs and offerings of the AGSB.
+The customizing of courses provides the strength and relevance of the programs and offerings.
+AGSB is one of the few schools that provide a portfolio of MBA programs that cater to the specific entry level competencies of our students, allowing them to receive an MBA that is suited to their specific needs.